rawmarshmellows/deep-photo-aesthetics/README.md

 #### Overview

-This is an implementation of the paper [Learning Photography Aesthetics with Deep CNNs](https://arxiv.org/pdf/1707.03981.pdf).
+This is an implementation of the paper [Learning Photography Aesthetics with Deep CNNs](https://arxiv.org/pdf/1707.03981.pdf) in Pytorch.
-By pooling the feature maps of the output of each ResNet block, we are able to use gradCAM to visualize which parts of the image contribute each aesthetics factor
+By pooling the feature maps of the output of each ResNet block, we are able to use gradCAM to visualize which parts of the image contribute to the aesthetics of the image.

-They have a Keras implementation [here](https://github.com/gautamMalu/Aesthetic_attributes_maps) though the code is quite messy, and there were a few bugs I had to fix with their visualization code
+The authors of the paper have a Keras implementation [here](https://github.com/gautamMalu/Aesthetic_attributes_maps) though the code is quite messy, and there were a few bugs I had to fix with their visualization code

 #### Setup